Educator Testing Requirements

 Tests Required for Education Program Completion

 Effective April 6, 2017, TSPC has changed the passing score for all NES subject area tests to 220.
-(This change does not apply to the ORELA: Civil Rights and Administrator tests nor to PRAXIS II tests.)
+(This change does not apply to the ORELA: Civil Rights and Administrator tests nor to Praxis Subject Assessment tests.)

 Effective July 1, 2015, TSPC no longer requires a basic skills test for initial educator licensing in Oregon; however, other states may require this test.

 - Teacher Education, Preservice Secondary

 - School Counseling